-About Now & Up
+About the Now & Up Project

-This is an incredible moment in time
+This is a wonderful and strange moment in time

 Mass food production is now such a complex, mechanised, global enterprise that our involvement is increasingly as specialised cogs in a greater whole.